tcmcginnis/openshift-cronjob-example/README.md

 This configuration will place a demo script and cronjob in a project named "demo".

-demo-cronjob.yaml	- Cronjob definition
+demo-cronjob.yaml	- Cronjob definition<br>

-demo-datafile.yaml	- Example datafile to map to the cronjob
+demo-datafile.yaml	- Example datafile to map to the cronjob<br>

 demo-options.yaml	- Example environment variables to expose to the cronjob